Real-time reality check: Why milliseconds matter in customer data infrastructure

 The good news?
 You don't have to choose between real-time capabilities and warehouse-centric data governance.
 With the right infrastructure, you can implement both patterns in complementary ways that enhance customer experiences without sacrificing data quality or centralization.

-While it might feel like 2025 has just begun, it’s already halfway over.
-And as we move toward 2026, real-time data capabilities won't just be a differentiator—they'll continue to be an expectation.
+As we move into 2026 and beyond, real-time data capabilities will continue to be an expectation, not just a differentiator.
 The organizations that thrive will be those that can deliver consistent, personalized experiences that respond to customer behavior as it happens, not after the next batch job runs.

 Is your customer data infrastructure ready for this real-time reality?